p0khrl/Orbis/README.md

 # ORBIS Engine

-A modular, cross-platform VPN engine (library) for integration into desktop, mobile, server, and embedded applications.
-Not a standalone VPN app.

-Status: **Phase 5.** WireGuard has real backends on Linux (netlink → kernel WireGuard) and Windows (WireGuardNT via `wireguard.dll`) — no custom crypto in either. macOS/Android are still placeholders.
-See [docs/PLATFORM_STATUS.md](docs/PLATFORM_STATUS.md) for exactly what works, what was actually verified, and how.
+A cross-platform VPN engine written in C++20.

+ORBIS is a library for applications that need VPN functionality.
+It provides the core engine for managing VPN connections while using native platform implementations instead of implementing cryptography itself.
+It is **not** a standalone VPN client.

+## Current status

+Linux uses the kernel WireGuard implementation through Netlink.

+Windows uses WireGuardNT through `wireguard.dll`.

+macOS, Android, and iOS are not implemented yet.

+See `docs/PLATFORM_STATUS.md` for the current implementation status.

 ## Build